Even as Jakarta is in the midst of electing a new governor, the city, and the country at large, is revving up for growth this year.

 The logistics sector stands to benefit greatly with e-commerce rapidly taking off in Indonesia, a result of President Joko Widodo’s infrastructure investment and the loosening on foreign participation in several logistics sectors.

-Last year, Alibaba acquired a controlling stake in Indonesia’s leading e-commerce platform Lazada.
-Major local retailers, Mahatari and MAP are making inroads online and Amazon is expected to enter Indonesia in the medium term as part of a regional expansion.
+Last year, Alibaba acquired a controlling stake in Indonesia’s leading e-commerce platform Lazada while major local retailers, Mahatari and MAP are making inroads online.
 The demand for warehouses has already seen three major prospects, backed by Singapore’s GIC and Mega Manunggal Property, under construction in Jakarta.

 “Growing demand could spur rental growth, making it attractive for private equity groups, sovereign wealth funds and specialist logistics developers to invest in warehouses in Jakarta,” says Lim.
 “Regulations to encourage the creation of local REITS may also provide medium term exit options for investors keen to enter.”